lesshint/lesshint/README.md

 }
 ```

-Create a `.lesshintrc` file in your project root and it will be automatically loaded and merged with the default values.
+Create a `.lesshintrc` file in your project root and add your settings to it.
+It will be automatically loaded and merged with the default values.

 If you're running `lesshint` from the command line, the `-c` or `--config` flags can be used to load any valid configuration file.